 It’s raining in Shiraz.
-In floods.
+Cats and dogs.
 I hope it will quiet down, otherwise we won’t be able to see anything of this town.
 It rained all night.
 In the guesthouse, there’s a sheet covering the courtyard where we have breakfast, and from time to time a drop falls into your head while you’re eating.

 13h20 Seray-e Mehr Teahouse & Restaurant